jason-fox/fox.jason.translate.xliff/README.md

             Loves or pursues or desires to obtain pain of itself, because it is pain, but occasionally circumstances occur in which toil and pain can procure him some great pleasure.
-To take a trivial example, which of us ever undertakes laborious physical exercise, except to obtain some advantage from it?
+To take a trivial example,  <x ctype="x-dita-b" id="d3e14">which of us ever undertakes laborious physical exercise,/x> except to obtain some advantage from it?
             But who has any right to find fault with a man who chooses to enjoy a pleasure that has no annoying consequences, or one who avoids a pain that produces no resultant pleasure?
           </source>
           <target xml:lang="la"/>